Oluwaseun-Adediwura/EPL-Match-Predictions-using-Python-and-ML/README.md

 In this project, we predict the winning of football matches in the English Premier League (EPL) for 2022/2021.

 # Project Steps
--Clean the match data and prepare it for machine learning using pandas.
+- Clean the match data and prepare it for machine learning using pandas.
--Use sci-kit-learn to build a model that predicts the winner of a match.
+- Use sci-kit-learn to build a model that predicts the winner of a match.
--Measure prediction accuracy and improve the model as necessary.
+- Measure prediction accuracy and improve the model as necessary.

 # Code
 You can find the code for this project [here].